BRGM/MeshTools/INSTALL.md

 If you install MeshTools using pip (cf. below) and want to use a specific version of CGAL  don't forget to use the `MESHTOOLS_WITH_CGAL_DIR` environment variable to pass the value of `CGAL_DIR` to cmake.

-On Windows you may need precompiled versions of the *gmp* and *mpfr* libraries that you may obtain from the (Geometry Factory website)[https://doc.cgal.org/latest/Manual/installation.html#title5].
+On Windows you may need precompiled versions of the *gmp* and *mpfr* libraries that you may obtain from the [Geometry Factory website](https://doc.cgal.org/latest/Manual/installation.html).

 ### Packaged dependencies